Cherry On Top

 Texas French Bread: Farmers Market Finds

-Cookies by Texas French Bread have been in short supply while the business worked back up from a devastating fire.
-Rejoice in the return of the beloved bakery and stop by the booth at the Texas Farmers Markets at Lakeline and in the Mueller neighorhood.
+Cookies by Texas French Bread have been in short supply while the business works back up from a devastating fire.
+Rejoice in the return of the beloved bakery and stop by the booth at the Texas Farmers Markets at Lakeline and in the Mueller neighborhood.
 They might even have some seasonal treats, as they’ve done in the past, especially around holidays.
 Shoppers through Farmhouse Delivery can now add checkerboard and butter cookies to their hauls, too.

 Uchi: Chocolate Candy Bar